 a thought exercise

-Imagine, that on the day you were born you received a trust fund, and that you lived for exactly 100 years.
-Every day of your life, you could spend some of that trust fund such that on the last day of your life you would spend the last penny.1
+Imagine, if you will, that on the day you were born, you were handed a trust fund designed to run out the day you died — 100 years later.
+Every day of your life, you could spend some of that trust fund, and on the final day, you’d spend the final penny.1

 lifetime amountamount every day for 36,524 daysbuying power over $6.85